My Story

 Then something happened.

-I discovered Personal Color Analysis, and with it the idea that nothing was actually wrong with me.
+By chance, I discovered Personal Color Analysis.
+And with it, I also discovered a radical idea: nothing was actually wrong with me.
 I just didn’t know what was right for me.

-Shortly afterward, when a colleague introduced me to Personal Image Analysis and instructed me in the best styles of clothing for my body, I felt for the first time that maybe I could figure this whole thing out.
+Shortly afterward, when a fellow color analyst introduced me to Personal Image Analysis and instructed me in the best styles of clothing for my body, I felt for the first time that maybe I could figure this whole thing out.
 I could look really good after all.

 What surprised me, though, was that crafting my own distinctive aesthetic was fun, and I had a talent for it.